oscarheimdahl/rickandmorty/README.md

 ### Design decisions

-- **Hash routing** is being used to keep the application singlepage and not tricker a reroute.
+- **Hash routing** is being used to keep the application singlepage and not trigger a reroute.
 While still maintaining state in the URL, for easy sharing or persistance on refresh.
 - **Component based** the application is being split into components, with rerendering with different state being done by removing the component completely and rerendering it with new state.

 ### Misc